Friday, February 17, 2017 by 11:59 PM (Fall 2017 and early admission Winter 2018)

 - Interviews are tentatively scheduled for the week of February 20th.

 - The schedule for Prep Classes and the send-off meeting will be provided at the interviews and emailed to early admits.

 MIW Application and Interview Preparation Tips

 1. Meet with school and concentration advisors to ensure that program participation supports educational goals and graduation plans stay on track.

 2. Make an appointment at Student Career Services to update your resume.
-Have your references sent there so that they can be used for your MIW application, and also for your internship search.

 3. Explore internship ideas using Google.
-Enter your area of interest and Washington, DC to see what types of organizations appear and whether you might be interested in working for them.
+Enter your area of interest and Washington, D.C. to see what types of organizations appear and whether you might be interested in working for them.